theNewDynamic/thenewdynamic.org/_links/static-sites-go-all-hollywood.md

 source: Phil Hawksworth
 link: https://speakerdeck.com/philhawksworth/static-sites-go-all-hollywood
 tool:
-  - Jekyll
+  - jekyll
-  - Contentful
+  - contentful
-  - Roots
+  - roots
-  - Netlify
+  - netlify
-  - Hugo
+  - hugo
 ---
 The popularity of building web sites with static site generators is on the rise.
 Their reduced complexity, easier compliance, cheaper hosting, and other benefits are getting people’s attention, but they do have limits.